-• You cannot afford typos or grammatical mistakes.
+- You cannot afford typos or grammatical mistakes.
 Proofread very carefully.
-You must do more than a standard spell check on your computer.

-• Try to keep cover letters to one page-good legal writing is always succinct and concise.
-Your cover letter should be too!

-• Do not seem clueless as to what the employer does-make it clear from your cover letter that you have researched the employer.

-• Do not make conclusions-back up all your statements about your qualifications with hard facts from your past experience.

-• Do not focus on why you want the job.
-The point of cover letters is to market yourself-employers want to know what you can do for them, not vice versa.

-• Never point out negative things about yourself.
+You must do more than a standard spell check on your computer. - Try to keep cover letters to one page-good legal writing is always succinct and concise.
+Your cover letter should be too! - Do not seem clueless as to what the employer does-make it clear from your cover letter that you have researched the employer. - Do not make conclusions-back up all your statements about your qualifications with hard facts from your past experience. - Do not focus on why you want the job.
+The point of cover letters is to market yourself-employers want to know what you can do for them, not vice versa. - Never point out negative things about yourself.
 Do not fall on the sword.
-Accentuate the positive.

-• Have the CSO staff review your letters before you send them out.

-• It is always better to address cover letters to a definite person, rather than "hiring partner" or "recruiting coordinator".
-If you can, call first to obtain a name.
-Ask for the proper spelling of that person's name, even if it sounds obvious.

-• Try to address your letters to hiring attorneys or heads of hiring committees, rather than recruiting coordinators, as they are the ones who have the authority to fit you into an interview schedule or even to create another position, if you are seen to be worth it.

-• While "Dear" is an often-used salutation, you can also try just simply stating the addressee's name, such as "Ms. Johnson".

-• The most commonly used valediction, or complimentary close is "sincerely."
-While there is nothing wrong with "sincerely" you may want to try others to find the valediction you like best: "best regards", "regards", "yours truly," "very truly yours," or others in common used by professionals to one another.
+Accentuate the positive. - Have the CSO review your letters before you send them out. - It is always better to address cover letters to a definite person, rather than "hiring partner" or "recruiting coordinator". - Try to address your letters to hiring attorneys or heads of hiring committees, rather than recruiting coordinators, as they are the ones who have the authority to fit you into an interview schedule or even to create another position if you are seen to be worth it. - While "Dear" is an often-used salutation, you can also try just simply stating the addressee's name, such as "Ms. Johnson". - The most commonly used valediction, or complimentary close is "sincerely."
+While there is nothing wrong with "sincerely" you may want to try others to find the valediction you like best: "best regards", "regards", "yours truly," "very truly yours," or others commonly used by professionals to one another.

-• Do not forget to type your name below the signature block.
-Do not include your telephone number and/or address as that information is contained in the letterhead.

-• Sign in blue ink when printed.
+- Do not forget to type your name below the signature block.
+Do not include your telephone number and/or address as that information is contained in the letterhead. - Sign in blue ink when printed.
 This is an old lawyer's trick to know which document is an original and which is a copy.
-It is a little thing, and not a deal breaker, but can add that unique "touch" that may resonate with a practitioner.

-• Utilize an electronic signature when not printing and sending as an electronic file.
+It is a little thing, and not a deal breaker, but can add that unique "touch" that may resonate with a practitioner. - Utilize an electronic signature when not printing and sending as an electronic file.
 This shows professionalism and sophistication.
 An electronic signature is as follows: "/s/ John Smith".